edrewitz/firewxpy/FireWxPy_docs.md

 The `parser` module hosts functions that parse through the various datasets within the downloaded files and returns organized data arrays to make plotting graphics easier.

+**Classes**

+**save**
+The `save` class hosts functions that: 1) extract figures from a figure list and saves them to a specified location, 2) Create animated GIF images from the still images in a specified file location.

+1) Function: `extract_NWS_NDFD_figures(figure_list, file_count, file_path_1, file_path_2, file_path_3, file_path_4, file_path_5)`

+This function extracts indivdual figures from a list of figures and saves them with a specified file path.
+        *This function is only to be used for the National Weather Service NDFD graphics.*

+        Inputs: 1) figure_list (List) - List of figures returned by the plotting function.
+                2) file_count (Integer) - Count of files returned by the plotting function.
+                3) file_path_1 (String) - Path to where the first figure is saved.
+                4) file_path_2 (String) - Path to where the second figure is saved.
+                5) file_path_3 (String) - Path to where the third figure is saved.
+                6) file_path_4 (String) - Path to where the fourth figure is saved.
+                7) file_path_5 (String) - Path to where the fifth figure is saved.

+        Return: Each figure in the list is saved as its own file to a specified file path